 - Stitch…and Keep Stitching: Place the fabric in an embroidery hoop and get stitching.
-For this entire project I used a Satin Stitch.
+For this entire project, I used a Satin Stitch.
 Satin Stitch is just a fancy way to say a stitch that fills in an entire area.
-As you can see in the completed project, the Satin Stitch is a series of parallel long stitches that stretch across and entire given area.
-The needle comes up on one edge, and goes down the the far end.
-And repeat…and repeat..and repeat….
-I like to use three threads at a time when I use the satin stitch.
+As you can see in the completed project, the Satin Stitch is a series of parallel long stitches that stretch across an entire given area.
+The needle comes up on one edge and goes down the far end.
+And repeat…and repeat..and repeat… I like to use three threads at a time when I use the satin stitch.
 As I went I used a variety of shades of green and worked to make sure my stitches in each section were going in different directions.
 Satin stitch is the only stitched used in this project, so once the entire tree is filled, you are done!

 - Make the Pillow (optional): I made my Satin Stitch Christmas Tree into a pillow by simply framing it with fabric, sewing on a back and stuffing it, but the display options are much broader than this.
 Often times I just leave my embroidery creations in the hoop I stitched them in and display them.
 It’s totally up to you!

 So, it is true, embroidery projects, like this one, take time, but they are not overly complicated.

 If you have yet to ever attempt a project like this, I really encourage you to!